 Several Complex Variables

 The central theme of the field is the study of holomorphic functions and mappings, and the relationship between these and the geometry of the underlying space.
+Complex Dynamics is central to the group.
 The field is far reaching as one studies problems varying from mathematical analysis to complex/algebraic geometry, topology and complex dynamics.

 About the group

-The group consists of 2 permanently employed researchers and a varying number of post doc's, ph.d.-students and visiting researchers.
+The group consists of 3 permanently employed researchers, 1 emeritus, and a varying number of post doc's, ph.d.-students and visiting researchers.
 We run a weekly seminar.
 The main activity of the group is at the moment within the following themes:

 - Approximation theory and uniform algebras.